How to Improve English Pronunciation

 Seeing learning like a game rather than something you have to suffer through is fundamental in this transition.
 So anything that can help you get more engaged in what you do will help.
 As you come closer to learning in ways where engagement is the driver, you will massively magnify your chances of improvement.
 For too long engagement was not seen as an essential element in effective learning so there are many ways of learning out there that end up doing the opposite.

-Below is an outline of how to improve English pronunciation that seeks to utilise engagement.
+Below is an outline of how to improve English pronunciation.
+This approach works best when you are fully engaged.
 You may wish to tweak what I suggest to make it more engaging for you.

 A. Find a problem